mstasak/PATinyBasicNet/README.md

 - constants
 - importable modules with private details/limited public visibility
 - extensibility system to define new statements and libraries accessed via DLL calls
+- Mac and Linux ports or build configurations (should be pretty easy at present)